MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-web-channels.md

 ---
 title: "Configure a Power Virtual Agents bot for a live or demo website"
-description: "You can use a prebuilt demo website to try out your bot, or you can publish it directly to your own webpage using an iFrame code snippet."
+description: "You can use a prebuilt demo website to try out your bot, or you can publish it directly to your own webpage using an IFrame code snippet."
 keywords: "Publish, channel, connector, sample code, developer, extensibility" ms.date: 11/9/2019 ms.service: